 Successful applicants will receive notification that their applications have been recommended for selection to the NOAA Grants Management Division.
 This notification is not authorization to begin project operations.
 An official notification of selection, signed by the NOAA Grants Officer, is the authorizing document that grants the set aside award and allows compensation fishing to begin.
 These notifications will be issued via email to the Authorizing Official and the Principal Investigator of the project.
-Successful and unsuccessful applicants will be notified either electronically, or in written hardcopy.
+Successful and unsuccessful applicants will be notified electronically.